glenoverby/hello-sip-pyqt5/README.md

 The central widget of the GUI is a QPainter surface to be drawn on, and this QPainter surface is drawn by both Python code and C++ code.

+This repository is a fork of Zanton's hello-sip-pyqt5.
+My updates, to work with sip-build version 6.8.6 are on the branch new-sip-build

 GUI
 ------
 ![alt text](gui.png)